 Looking on the web and asking a few questions, I concluded that NetBSD wouldn’t require that much for a full install.

-/usr should be the largest partition on the drive, this is my new partition scheme for the 30GB drive:
+/usr should be the largest partition on the drive, this is my partition scheme for the 30GB SSD

 /bin/ksh.
-As I’m in Europe, I’ve configured the system to use a European pkgin mirror
+As I’m in Europe, I’ve configured the system to use an European pkgin mirror.

 I always choose to add a system user after installing, so that’s what I’ve done this time as well.